viviandotdev/ObsidianVault/+ Encounters/Finite vs infinite games.md

 infinite games have not end, the goal of the game is to continue playing.

 example:
-In the reflection video by the sublime founder[[2025 Founder Recap State of Sublime]], she discusses how ==most start-ups have an exit strategy, they build a product so that eventually it can be bought out by one of the big tech companies.==
+In the reflection video by the sublime founder[[2025 Founder Recap State of Sublime]], she discusses how ==most start-ups have an **exit strategy**, they build a product so that eventually it can be bought out by one of the big tech companies.==
-However, her perspective for building sublime is "to get to a place where sublime could exist indefinitely.”
+However, her perspective for building sublime adopt the **exist strategy**, "to get to a place where sublime could exist indefinitely.”
 She wants to build something that could last forever

 This is the same perspective i want to adopt when building things as well.
-I don't build them to sell it someone so that I could make a lot of money, I build it because I want to it to exist and work on kelp
+I don't build them to sell it someone so that I could make a lot of money, I build it because I want to it to exist and work on making it exist.

+I knew I was getting somewhere when I began losing interest in the beginning and ending of things